rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [genetic_editing_timeline]: /assets/2022/for_attitudes_gene_editing/docs/genetic_editing_timeline.html

-I am unfamiliar with many of the terms in this timeline, but even without understanding the details, it seems apparent that the science of gene-editing is progressing rapidly.
+Even without understanding the details of these terms, it's apparent in my mind that the science of gene-editing is progressing rapidly.

 One proxy for determining whether this is indeed the case is to observe changes in the frequency of terms such as "gene-editing" or, more interestingly, "human gene-editing" over time.
 Searching "gene-editing" (with the quotes) and not including citations on Google Scholar, we get the following for the years in the closed interval [2000, 2021].